 Can this method be applied to any other systems?

-:
+Tanja Vidakovic-Koch: The described application focuses on polymer electrolyte membrane fuel cell dynamics.
+However, this methodology is generic and can be applied to other fuel cells as well as electrochemical reactors.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera